KeziahMoselle/gelbooru-client/README.md

 ## Features

 * [x] Search images (10 to 100 per request)
+* [x] Browse all, see Top images and Hot images
+* [x] Rating (Safe, Explicit, Questionable)
+* [x] Blacklist (Exclude tags)
 * [x] 3 cards layout
 * [x] Advanced Theme Customization
-* [x] Rating (Safe, Explicit, Questionable)
-* [x] Pagination
 * [x] Save image
-* [x] Browse all, see Top images and Hot images
-* [x] Blacklist (Exclude tags)
+* [ ] Save all visible images
 * [ ] Endless scrolling (in progress [see #15](https://github.com/KeziahMoselle/gelbooru-client/pull/15))
+* [ ] Gallery mode

 ## Download
-Note: gelbooru-client is developped on Windows, but you can follow the `Installing` part to build the .dmg for MacOS, it should work.
+> Note: gelbooru-client is developped on Windows, but you can follow the `Installing` part to build it on your platform, it should work.
+If not please [create an issue](https://github.com/KeziahMoselle/gelbooru-client/issues/new).

-See [releases](https://github.com/KeziahMoselle/gelbooru-client/releases) to download the .exe
+Head to [Release](https://github.com/KeziahMoselle/gelbooru-client/releases) tab, and download the version you want.

 ## Installing